awt95/wikibot/README.md

 # COM3001 Professional Project

-This is the source code for COM3001.
+This is the source code for COM3001 Professional Project.

 Author: Alex Turner
 URN: 6436302
+Email: at00672@surrey.ac.uk

 ## Running the code
 Source code can be found in `wikibot` directory